mertakl/poll-app/README.md

 You will be able to create new poll.
 When you are typing, you will see question and answers will change in realtime.
 Whenever user selects a choice and clicks on "Vote" button, graph will automatically be updated.
 In order to vote, at least two choices must be created.
-User cannot type more 80 characters on input fields.
+User cannot type more than 80 characters on input fields.
 If they type, the field will be disabled.

 ## Building
 In order to build the application run;